gapuchi/scala/8ch.md

 * `Byte`
 * `Unit`

 Instances of value types aren't stored on the heap, rather stored on the register or stack.
-Ther are always created with literal values.
+They are always created with literal values.
 The literal for `Unit` is `()`, but that is rarely used.
 They actually don't have public constructors.

 ## Value Classes